CanAm

 • Keeping a supply of a drug available

-• Engaging in risky behavior while under the influence of a drug
+• Engaging in risky behavior while under the influence of a drugs

 • Missing work or school or having a sudden disinterest in work or school